 Review Process.
 Upon determining that the application is complete, the ZBA shall schedule a public hearing, warned in accordance with the Act [§ 4464(a)].
 The ZBA shall act to approve, approve with conditions, or deny an application for conditional use review within 45 days of adjournment of the final public hearing; and shall issue a written decision.
 The written decision shall include a statement of the factual bases on which the ZBA made its conclusions, a statement of those conclusions, any conditions imposed on the applicant, and shall specify the period of time within which the decision may be appealed to the Environmental Court.
 Failure to act within the 45-day period shall be deemed approval.
 The decision shall be mailed, via certified mail, to the applicant within the 45-day period.
 Copies of the decision shall also be mailed to every person or body appearing and having been heard at the hearing, and a copy of the decision shall be recorded in accordance with section 7.8(D).

 (C) General Standards.
 Conditional use approval shall be granted by the ZBA upon finding that the proposed development will not result in an adverse effect on the following:

+The capacity of existing or planned community facilities.

+The character of the area affected.

+Traffic on roads and highways in the vicinity.

+Bylaws now in effect.

+Utilization of renewable energy resources.

+In reviewing an application for conditional use, the ZBA shall also consider all site plan review standards and approval conditions.